 Installing a Terrazzo Floor

-A traditional terrazzo flooring is a mixture of cement and pieces of aggregate such as marble, granite, glass or stone chips is usually installed by professional working on site.
-It isn't generally a job for a DIY'er since it requires an experienced professional who understands the 'art' to achieve the truly spectacular results.
+A traditional terrazzo flooring is a mixture of cement and pieces of aggregate such as marble, granite, glass, or stone chips that is usually installed by professionals working on site.
+It isn't generally a job for a DIYer since it requires an experienced professional who understands the 'art' to achieve truly spectacular results.

-- As well, because terrazzo uses a cement binder, the sub floors needs to be waterproofed, (usually using a liquid damp-proof membrane such as a polyurethane sheet to prevent the moisture in the cement from migrating into the wood, weakening and eventually rotting it.
+As well, because terrazzo uses a cement binder, the subfloor needs to be waterproofed, (usually using a liquid damp-proof membrane such as a polyurethane sheet to prevent the moisture in the cement from migrating into the wood, weakening and eventually rotting it.

-- The tiles look like a traditional terrazzo floor, but can be installed by a do it yourself'er using techniques similar to installing ceramic or porcelain tiles.
+The tiles look like a traditional terrazzo floor but can be installed by a DIYer using techniques similar to installing ceramic or porcelain tiles.

 Terrazzo tiles share many of the advantages of traditional floors.

 They can be installed either inside or outside without worrying about the effect weather will have on their appearance.

 Because the tiles are made primarily from stone, they are water-resistant and also bacteria-resistant, making them ideal for installation on a bathroom or kitchen floor or even on countertops.

 Terrazzo tiles actually have a unique advantage over a traditional poured terrazzo floor.
 Since the tiles are lighter than a poured terrazzo floor, they can be carried upstairs and installed on the second floor of a home so the beauty of a terrazzo floor is no longer restricted to the ground level.